yanchenglee98/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com r/B402` Edits the phone number, email address and room number of the 1st resident to be 91234567, johndoe@example.com and B402 respectively.
 *  `edit 2 n/Betsy Crower p/87652103` Edits the name of the 2nd resident and phone number to be `Betsy Crower` and 87652103 respectively.

-### Locating persons by name: `find`
+### Locating residents by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds residents whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`